By Mark Samuel –

 In the early morning hours, I prepared myself to give everyone their money back if it flopped.

-Regardless, I gathered my courage and delivered the online workshop.
+Regardless, I gathered my courage and delivered the virtual training.

 And the results couldn’t have been more surprising – even shocking!